Iowa man says ‘mistake’ led to $1 million lottery jackpot - NewsBreak

 Buster, 40, said he asked for five easy-pick plays that are usually printed from the lottery terminal on one ticket – however, the clerk printed just one set of numbers.
 When he realized what happened, he asked Buster if he could print the four other sets of numbers on a separate ticket.

-“I feel like that changed the numbers that I would have gotten if he had put them all on one instead of making that mistake,” Buster said.Volvo owner rewarded with new car after driving 1 million miles in sedan
+“I feel like that changed the numbers that I would have gotten if he had put them all on one instead of making that mistake,” Buster said.Woman wins $10M lottery jackpot after accidentally pushing wrong button

 Buster, who works as a prep chef at a local restaurant, said he realized early Saturday morning that his life had changed.